Bola Afonja

-Bola Afonja (born 21 February 1943) is a Nigerian politician.
+Prince Ajibola Afonja (21 February 1943 – 19 May 2024), known as Bola Afonja, was a Nigerian politician and philanthropist.
 He was Minister of Labour under Ernest Shonekan, and was once a member of the board of trustees of the All Nigeria Peoples Party (ANPP).

-He was Chairman of the Board of Directors of First Bank plc, Nigeria's biggest commercial bank.
+Afonja was Chairman of the Board of Directors of First Bank plc, Nigeria's biggest commercial bank.
 He retired from the Board following his 70th birthday on 21 February 2013.

+Afonja died, apparently of accidental injuries, at University College Hospital in Ibadan, on 19 May 2024, at the age of 81.